Eltaurus-Lt/CourseDump2022/README.md

 >
 >    <sub>(if you don't see the extension icon on the toolbar, click the `Extensions` button <picture><source media="(prefers-color-scheme: dark)" srcset="https://github.com/user-attachments/assets/6cca563b-8149-421b-a217-0664c3b872f2"><img src="https://github.com/user-attachments/assets/89838937-f887-4aa7-bff9-9f5293fa04cb" alt="Chrome extension icon"></picture> to locate it)</sub>
 >
->5. \* **A download can be interrupted at any point** by pressing the `Stop ongoing download`, which will be displayed in place of the `Download current course` button whenever there is a download in progress, but keep in mind that restarting a download will begin the whole process from scratch.
+>5. \* **A download can be interrupted at any point** by pressing the `Stop ongoing download`, which will be displayed in place of the `Download current course` button whenever there is a download in progress.
+Keep in mind that restarting a download will begin the whole process from scratch.
 >---

-When a download starts, you should see a progress bar at the top of the course page, indicating the progress of scanning the course contents with the ratio of the levels fetched to the total number of course levels in the top-right corner:
+When a download starts, you should see a progress bar at the top of the course page, indicating the progress of scanning the course contents with the ratio of the scanned levels to the total number of course levels in the top-right corner:
 <sub></sub>
 <p><picture>
  <source media="(prefers-color-scheme: dark)" srcset="https://github.com/user-attachments/assets/84cbb9e0-e282-4136-86bf-18d097bf613b">